yueMaHello/travel_cluster_tool/README.md

 #### 2. Use Google Chrome or Firefox to browse "https://localhost:3036" or "http://162.106.202.155:3036".
 Firefox may work better than Google Chrome.

 ## Current Issues:
-1. Sometimes, when you zoom out very quickly, the webpage may lose all the lines.
-You can run the next iteration to fix it.
+1. Sometimes, when you click on the red lines, the dots couldn't show up properly.
+You should close your browser and reopen it.
-2. Browsing through a Chrome Box may not work.

 ## Some Tips:
 1. All the lines are clickable, no matter it is a blue(single) line or red(clustered) line, but you have to click on the central of the line precisely.
 Clicking on the arrow won't have any effect.